-I’m about to let you in on one of the biggest keys regarding the pursuit of success: who you are on the inside, makes a huge difference in how you experience your success.
+I’m about to let you in on one of the biggest keys regarding the pursuit of success: who you are on the inside makes an enormous difference in how you view your success.

-While personal development is a life-long process, here are three things you can do to support your journey to success and allow you to cultivate a sense of inner-peace.
+Personal development is a lifelong process.
+Here are three things you can do to support your journey to success and allow you to cultivate a sense of inner peace.

 Get Really In-Tune With How You Feel